Rev It Up

-Rev It Up is the second album by the American hard rock band Vixen, released by EMI in 1990.
+Rev It Up is the second album by the American glam metal band Vixen, released on July 31, 1990, through EMI.
 It entered the UK Albums Chart at No. 20, and placed two songs inside the Billboard Hot 100.
 However, it did not match up to its predecessor in the US and EMI dropped the band shortly thereafter.
 Therefore, this album is the band's last release from a major label.
 The race car on the US cover belonged to local racing legend and all around hero Bobby Baldwin.
 The European and Japanese covers show a picture of the band, which is on the back cover for the US release.